 This article on The Intelligent Investor was written by Colin Richardson.
 Colin is a private investor based in Alberta, Canada.
 He focuses on applying a quantitative strategy to eliminate behavioral biases in his personal account.
-Article image (Creative Commons) by CreditDebitpro, edited by The Broken Leg.
+Article image (Creative Commons) by CreditDebitpro, edited by Broken Leg Investing.

 Are you an intelligent investor or unintelligent speculator?
 Hopefully, you answered with the former.
 However, the original intelligent investor—Benjamin Graham—may disagree with your self-reflection.
 You may actually be unknowingly speculating with your money—or worse, gambling with your money and close to losing it all.